Aman-Jean, Edmond Francois.

 Vera Jefferson Artist's Statement

 I have had work selected and shown with the Royal Society of British Artists in 2014 at the Mall Galleries London and I have had my work shown at the Antique Dealers Fair Ltd at Linden Hall Northumberland, Mere Cheshire, and Harewood House Harrogate in 2015.
-In June 2015 an Exhibition at Ripley Arts Centre Bromley.
+June 2015 an Exhibition at Ripley Arts Centre Bromley.
 In September 2015 I had work exhibited and sold at the 20/21 British Art fair at The Royal College of Art and in November 2015 exhibited in a mixed show with Kaye Michie at the Framers Gallery in London's Fitzrovia.
+In June 2017 I exhibited in Shoreham, Kent with The London Group.

 Nestor, Ray (1888 - 1988)